Shagshag/prestashop-documentation/CurrencyCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Currency.php line 298
+* This method is defined in [classes/Currency.php line 298](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Currency.php#298)

 #### Arguments